TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/data-plane/README.md

 volumeBindingMode: WaitForFirstConsumer
 EOF
 ```

+We have referred to this disk storage for [Elasticsearch deployment in the section](#install-elastic-stack)

 ## Regarding Data Plane Namespace and Service Accounts
 Before creating the Data Plane, ensure that the service accounts in the Data Plane namespace have been granted permission to use the Security Context Constraints (SCC) defined in the [cluster setup README](../cluster-setup/README.md#create-security-context-constraints)